 - Focus all our attention on you, your family, and your claim

 - Move quickly on your claim so you get what you need sooner than later

-What a Wrongful Death Claim Covers
+What Does a Wrongful Death Claim Cover?

 By filing a wrongful death claim, the people who have been most significantly impacted by the passing of their loved one can recover compensation.
 A wrongful death claim can cover the financial expenses that are directly related to the victims death, such as funeral and burial expenses.
 Additionally, the compensation recovered through a wrongful death claim can cover any remaining medical expenses that the family is responsible for following the death of their loved one.
 Claims often include compensation for lost income as well to account for the loss of a provider.

 Through a wrongful death claim, the family of a deceased person can also receive compensation for non-economic damages.
 Of course, there is no amount of money that can truly solve the emotional impact of losing a loved one.
 However, compensation for a wrongful death is often increased to account for the extreme emotional impact of such incidents.

 Who Can File a Wrongful Death Claim in Ohio?

 Every state has different laws for who is allowed to file a wrongful death claim.
 The goal of this type of litigation is to provide compensation to the people who have been most financially and emotionally affected by the victim’s death, so access to filing and recovering compensation is limited.